 Ann Buckingham is a bilingual global business executive with 25-plus years of experience in both branded vertical and licensed businesses.
 She possesses deep expertise in consumer products, licensing, sales, product development, sourcing, marketing and merchandising.
 Skilled at building strong relationships with top business executives, clients and employees, she has hands-on experience with startups, growth, turnaround and restructuring businesses.
 She is a dedicated team leader driven to performance at the highest standard.

 Buckingham currently is SVP of global brand merchandising and product design at Disney Parks, Experiences and Products.
 Her responsibilities include licensing, brand management, category management and product development.
 Prior to her return to the Walt Disney Co., she worked at 20th Century Fox, Dreamworks and Heyman developing and building their brands and consumer products divisions.

 Buckingham holds a bachelor's degree from Marquette University.
 She lives in Westlake Village, California, with her husband, who also is a Marquette graduate, their two children, and dog Snickers.

-Jennifer Carroll Finger is a partner at DHR International located at the Chicago global headquarters.
+Jennifer Carroll Finger is a KKR Talent Industry Consultant for KKR & Co., Inc., and a member of Chief.
 Her experience spans executive search and leadership assessment for a diverse portfolio of growth organizations, ranging in size, scale and ownership.
 The breadth of leadership work includes CEO, divisional president, chief digital marketing officer and customer experience officer engagements, as well as a host of customer-driven roles in digital, media, consumer insights, innovation, martech, data analytics, marketing/market research, business intelligence, product development, strategy, brand planning and advertising.

 Finger received her BA at Marquette University and took part in the Fulbright Commission Exchange Program in London.